-Globally Unique Identifier (GUID): An identifier of an entity, such as persistent document, that has been generated by an algorithm guaranteeing its global uniqueness.
+8275 Globally Unique Identifier (GUID): An identifier of an entity, such as persistent document, that has been generated by an algorithm guaranteeing its global uniqueness.
+For more information please see ITI TF-2x: Appendix B discussion of OIDs and UUIDs.